 Mathematical modelling of the dynamics of metabolic conversions of cytokinins

-Metabolic conversions of cytokinins are a dynamical process used by the plant to respond to internal and external stimuli in order to maintain hormonal homeostasis.
+Metabolic conversions of cytokinins are a dynamic process used by the plant to respond to internal and external stimuli in order to maintain hormonal homeostasis.
 The first mathematical model of cytokinin metabolic conversions (Lexa et al., Annals of Botany 2003) is now seriously outdated, which has motivated us to start building a new model from the ground up.
 Over several years of incremental model updates and specifically designed cytokinin metabolic assays, we have obtained a model providing estimates of crucial metabolic reaction rates as well as “wet lab” data showing several interesting phenomena on their own.
-One of the most important observations is the fact that differences in the metabolism of isopentenyladenine N-glucosides and trans-zeatine N-glucosides are likely to be the determining factor of the native cytokinin metabolic spectrum in Arabidopsis plants (Hošek, Hoyerová et al., New Phytologist, 2019).
+One of the most important observations is the fact that differences in the metabolism of isopentenyl adenine N-glucosides and trans-zeatin N-glucosides are likely to be the determining factor of the native cytokinin metabolic spectrum in Arabidopsis plants (Hošek, Hoyerová et al., New Phytologist, 2019).

 We cooperate with Assoc.
-Prof. Marcel Jiřina, Ph.D. (department of biomedical informatics, Faculty of Biomedical Engineering, Czech Technical University in Prague).
+Prof. Marcel Jiřina, Ph.D.
+(Department of biomedical informatics, Faculty of Biomedical Engineering, Czech Technical University in Prague).